 The Jackweiler is quite the active hybrid and is going to need roughly 50-60 minutes of exercise a day, with 12 miles of walking a week.

 This can be met with activities such as hiking, jogging, frisbee and tug of war.
-The Jackweiler loves a challenge, so any sort of games or trials are recommended for making it happy.
+The Jackweiler loves a challenge, so any sort of game or trial is recommended for making it happy.

-Because of its thick coat, doesn’t exercise it too much during the severe heat.
+Because of its thick coat, it doesn’t exercise it too much during the severe heat.